philfrei/AudioCue-maven/README.md

 # AudioCue-maven
-A Java audio-playback class, modeled on [javax.sound.sampled.Clip](https://docs.oracle.com/en/java/javase/17/docs/api/java.desktop/javax/sound/sampled/Clip.html), enhanced with concurrent playback and dynamic handling of volume, pan and frequency.
+*AudioCue* is a Java audio-playback class, modeled on [javax.sound.sampled.Clip](https://docs.oracle.com/en/java/javase/17/docs/api/java.desktop/javax/sound/sampled/Clip.html), enhanced with concurrent playback and dynamic handling of volume, pan and frequency.
 Included is a mixer for merging multiple playing instances into a single audio out.

-This project is a revision of [an earlier version of AudioCue](https://github.com/philfrei/AudioCue) from Gradle to Maven, with the goal of publishing via [Sonatype/Maven Central](https://search.maven.org/). *TODO: some steps remain prior to publication.*
+This project revises the build tool of [an earlier version of AudioCue](https://github.com/philfrei/AudioCue) from Gradle to Maven, with the goal of publishing via [Sonatype/Maven Central](https://search.maven.org/). *TODO: some steps remain prior to publication.*

-Until *AudioCue* is available at Maven Central, the recommended way to make use of the **AudioCue** class is to fork this project, then clone to a development environment.
+Until *AudioCue* is available at Maven Central, the best way to make use of the **AudioCue** class is to fork this project, then clone to a development environment.
 From there, you can execute Maven's *install* command, which will add the **.jar** to the local Maven repository.
-Or, you can directly make use of the **.jar** created in the **/target** subdirectory via the *package* command.
+Or, you can directly make use of the **.jar** created in the **/target** subdirectory via the *package* command by, for example, adding it to your project's classpath.

 To use *AudioCue* in a Maven project, add the following dependency to your project's POM file.